How many days after birth should you take newborn photos? Prepare during pregnancy so you don't regret not taking them

 Why do so many moms suffer from loss?

-Immediately after birth, the brain secretes 15 times the normal amount of oxytocin, the love hormone.
+Immediately after birth, the love hormone oxytocin is secreted at 15 times the normal rate.

 These are literally "miracles that can only be seen now."